 Many jewelers claim that natural diamonds sourced from Canada are less irresponsible than stones imported from Africa.
 However, this isn’t necessarily the case.
 Each day, mines in Canada create one million tons of waste rock and 950,000 tons of tailings.
 In fact, the mining operations in Canada are so huge that the Diavik diamond mine can be seen from space.

-Additionally, retailers ship mined diamonds all around the world.
-When you purchase a mined Canadian diamond, you’re still supporting the market for African diamonds.
+Additionally, retailers ship diamonds all around the world.
+When you purchase a Canadian diamond, you’re still supporting the market for African diamonds.
 Pricing for Canadian diamonds of equal clarity, color, cut, and size is set at a premium simply due to the stone’s origin.

 How Can I Help?